-Laser resurfacing has risks, and it is the patient’s personal decision whether the benefits outweigh those risks.
-Common risks include hyperpigmentation, hypopigmentation, uneven tone/texture, and need for additional procedures.
+Laser resurfacing has risks, and it is your personal decision whether benefits outweigh the risks.
+Common risks include hyperpigmentation, hypopigmentation, uneven skin tone/texture and the need for additional procedures.
 Most of these are temporary.
-There are also more uncommon, complicated risks such as scaring, burning of the skin, abrasion of the cornea, etc. For a full list of risks, go to plasticsurgery.org.
+There are also more uncommon, complicated risks, such as scaring, burning of the skin, abrasion of the cornea, etc. For a full list of risks, go to plasticsurgery.org.

-- The Active FX laser can smooth (not eliminate) fine lines and wrinkles.
-Collagen stimulation takes about 3 months; therefore you will not see the full results of the laser for 3 – 6 months.
+- Laser resurfacing can smooth (but not eliminate) fine lines and wrinkles.
+Collagen stimulation takes about 3 months, therefore you will not see the full results of the laser for 3 – 6 months.

-- The Active FX laser can even out pigment irregularities of the skin.
-This is seen at about 2 – 3 weeks.
-It can soften or, in some cases, eliminate hyperpigmentation (dark spots) and age spots.
+- The laser treatment can even out pigment irregularities of the skin.
+This is seen at about 2 to 3 weeks.
+It can soften, or in some cases eliminate, hyperpigmentation (dark spots) and age spots.

 - You should setup an appointment with Jeanne (our skin care nurse) to start on Retin A for one month prior to the laser to prep your skin.
 You may also choose to have a micropeel to exfoliate your skin a few days prior to the laser.
 If you have a lot of hyperpigmentation (dark spots), are olive skinned, are Hispanic or if you get hyperpigmentation from being out in the sun, you must be on hydroquinone 4 – 6 weeks before your laser.